Is a low-carb or keto diet right for you?

 However, not everyone needs to reduce carbohydrates to this level in order to benefit.

 Although not universally agreed upon by experts, at Diet Doctor we believe a low-carb diet can include any range of carbohydrate intake from zero up to 100 grams of net carbs per day.
-See our guide on ketosis and our visual guide to various levels of carbs in a meal:
+See our guide on ketosis and our visual guide to various amounts of carbs in a meal:

 What level is right for you?